DanielMartensson/CControl/README.md

   - Features from accelerated segment test (FAST)
   - Hough Transform for line detection
   - Binary Robust Invariant Scalable Keypoints (BRISK)
-  - Fisherfaces with pooling, Kernel PCA, LDA and Neural Network for image classification
+  - Fisherfaces with pooling, Kernel PCA, LDA and Neural Network for image classification and object detection
   - Density-Based Spatial Clustering of Applications with Noise
   - Support Vector Machine
   - Kernel for PCA and LDA